 It works by combining multiple images taken at different focus distances into one final photo.

-The basic principle behind this process is the same as for other kinds of compositing, like photoshop layers or video editing.
+The basic principle behind this process is the same as for other kinds of compositing, like

 In general, you should shoot the shots focused at various distances from your subject and then use software to combine them all together in post-production.